One of the popular Kerala breakfasts…

 - Add the cooked mung bean, stir fry for a few minutes.

-- Have a taste and add more salt or chilly powder if needed.
+- Have a taste and add more salt or chili powder if needed.

 - Remove from the heat and serve along with puttu.